MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-testing-debugging.md

 Debugging your bot works similarly to other multi-threaded apps, with the ability to set breakpoints or use features like the immediate window.

 Bots follow an event driven programming paradigm, which can be hard to rationalize if you’re not familiar with it.
-The idea of your bot being stateless, multi-threaded, and dealing with async/await calls can result in unsuspecting bugs.
-While debugging your bot works similarly to other mutli-threaded apps, we’ll cover some suggestions, tools, and resources to help.
+The idea of your bot being stateless, multi-threaded, and dealing with async/await calls can result in unexpected bugs.
+While debugging your bot works similarly to other multi-threaded apps, we’ll cover some suggestions, tools, and resources to help.

 **Understanding bot activities with the emulator**